 Free Shoes, You Say?

 Like most sustainable brands, it is about the constant improvement; striving for the highest possible ideals.
 As technology changes and producers adopt more responsible techniques, we will meet them there, then demand even more.
-It feels like we will never obtain perfection, therefore perfection is simply the art of always trying.
-I’ll leave it to Bethany to express what is arguably the most important lesson in sustainability:
+It feels like we will never obtain perfection.
+Therefore perfection is merely the art of always trying.
+I’ll leave it to Bethany to express what is arguably the most valuable lesson in sustainability:

 “You are so powerful!
 Every time you pull out your wallet, you are making a decision about the kind of world that you live in.
 Your dollars matter so much in changing the trajectory of our world.
 Don’t ever forget that.
 You can be such a part of creating a culture of kindness in the fashion industry (and others as well!).”